 When you sell your house to We Buy Houses, they’ll schedule an on site visit to view your home.
 Within a day or two of the visit, you’ll receive a cash offer for your home.
 There’s no obligation to accept the offer, and if you do, We Buy Houses will accept your house as-is, eliminating the need for any repairs or renovations.
 The deal will typically close in one to two weeks, which means you’ll have your money within that time frame.

-An added benefit is that We Buy Houses works with a variety of homes — they’ll buy foreclosures, tenant-occupied homes, and they’ll even buy your home if you’re underwater.
+An added benefit is that We Buy Houses works with a variety of homes — they’ll buy foreclosures, tenant-occupied homes, and they’ll even buy your home if you’re mortgage is underwater.
 This can be a game changing solution for homeowners in a tight spot and need cash quickly, but they may end up sacrificing some profit for this convenience.
 As with all companies that buy houses for cash, We Buy Houses typically offer under market value in order to turn a profit once they fix up and sell the property.

 HomeVestors, founded in 1996, has a similar process: They’ll schedule an in-person visit to your home, examine your property, and get you a cash offer.
 If you accept the offer, you can expect to close within three weeks (or longer if you need the extra time).
 You will need to pay some closing costs but you’ll save money on a Realtor commission — which makes up a large part of the seller’s closing costs.